 Situated at the end of Careening Cove, Kirribilli, the Sydney Flying Squadron clubhouse enjoys spectacular water views and is situated next to Milsons Park which provides a large grassy rigging area.
 It is a great sight on Saturday mornings in summer, when the Historic 18-footers are rigged on the lawn, before launching down the ramp next to the Club for the afternoons’ racing.

 Facilities include a boatshed, wharf, balcony, bar and the stunningly refurbished Foy’s Kirribilli Restaurant – the perfect location for all your social events.
 A café operates on the lower deck, accessed from Milsons Park.

-Membership is open to sailing, social and local members and offers the best value of all amongst Sydney Sailing Clubs.
+Membership is open to sailing and social members and offers the best value of all amongst Sydney Sailing Clubs.
 The location cannot be bettered.

 See you there!